 - Manual and Automated Review of Access - All access to the system is monitored by automated means and also reviewed by human beings.
 This dual-level of access review helps ensure security issues outside of our control such as brute-force attempts are dealt with immediately.

-- Third Party Scanning - The banking industry subscribes to a standard called PCI-DSS or Payment Card Industry Data Security Standard.
+- Third-Party Scanning - The banking industry subscribes to a standard called PCI-DSS or Payment Card Industry Data Security Standard.
 This standard is very strict and not only requires internal audits but requires external verification and external scanning of systems.
 Rentec Direct employs the same scanning agencies used by banks and other highly sensitive data projects to routinely scan our servers, web sites, and networks to verify we meet their standards and that no vulnerabilities exist in our systems.

 - Offsite Backups - We utilize a content delivery network (CDN) from Cloudflare, which serves your data from the closest Amazon data center to you.
 This is not so much a layer of "security" but a layer of safety in knowing that your data is being maintained to the highest of standards.
 Even in a worst-case scenario and a meteor wiped out one of the data centers, operations are quickly restored using one of the other 165+ data center locations.

 Between the security measures listed above, and numerous other security mechanisms we have in place, the data stored within our servers is very secure.
-Because your access credentials are a layer of security in themselves and are up to you to define, please also be sure you are selecting a password which would be difficult for others to guess.
+Because your access credentials are a layer of security in themselves and are up to you to define, please also be sure you are selecting a password that would be difficult for others to guess.
 Here's a basic guideline of what is considered a strong password.

 - Your password should be a minimum of 8 characters, and longer is even better.